 At this time of year we get a bit run down and our health can take a beating.
 Here’s a chance for you to get Free Flu Shots and Diabetes Checks.
 So convenient!
 Shoppers Drug Mart Pharmacies in certain Canadian regions are offering free flu shots that you can book online.
-Click here to find out the closest Shoppers Drug Mart to you that offers this service.

 The Canadian Diabetes Association is collaborating once again with Loblaw Companies Limited and its grocery stores and their in-store pharmacies across Canada to recognize Diabetes Awareness Month with special events and information sessions offered throughout the month of November.
-You can find out specific store times and dates here.

 Are you apprehensive about those springtime sniffles?
 Wondering about that slight wheeze your child exhibits?
 Is it the common cold or something more?
 From peanuts to pets, eggs to airborne culprits, allergens cause trouble for millions of children each year.
 Before we get to the signs that your child might have allergies, let’s discuss exactly what allergies are.

 What Are Allergies?